-Crandon works directly with the neuro-oncology patient care coordinators to identify people with brain and spine tumors eligible for the natural history study prior to their first visit to NIH.
-During normal operating procedures, patients can self-refer to NIH, but right now, during the novel coronavirus (COVID-19) pandemic, doctors initially refer patients to NCI for evaluation or a second opinion.
-The patient care coordinators gather the necessary information and documentation from outside care providers.
+Crandon works directly with the neuro-oncology patient care coordinators to identify the people with brain and spine tumors who are eligible for the Natural History Study prior to their first visit to NIH.

+Doctors must refer patients to NIH for evaluation or a second opinion.
+The patient care coordinators gather the necessary information and documentation from these outside care providers.
 This includes basic personal and medical information and history of disease.
 Crandon reviews the information and then reaches out to the patient.

 “I usually schedule about 10 minutes to talk with the patient over the phone.
-I briefly explain how NIH works, the basics of the study and then, go through the study consent process,” Crandon explains.
+I briefly explain how NIH works, the basics of the study, and then go through the study consent process,” Crandon explains.
 It is important for people with brain and spine tumors to understand that the study is not a treatment trial, but it follows them from the moment they enroll onward through any treatments and survivorship.

-Prior to that visit, the patient is asked to complete a series of patient reported outcomes (PRO) questionnaires to describe their symptoms, mood, general health status, and perceived cognitive symptoms.
+A patient would then be scheduled for an appointment at the NCI-CONNECT Clinic in the NIH Clinical Center.
+The appointment is an evaluation or baseline visit that includes physical and neurological exams, blood tests, and scans.
+Prior to that visit, the patient is asked to complete a series of patient-reported outcome (PRO) questionnaires to describe their symptoms, mood, general health status, and perceived cognitive symptoms.
 This information is reviewed by the doctor and is used along with the evaluation of the tumor and clinical exam to make recommendations related to treatment and clinical care.
 These are also completed at subsequent visits or remotely at least once a year, to understand the impact of the disease and treatment on how the person feels and functions.

-Another questionnaire is about health and symptoms referred to as the Outcomes and Risk Assessment.
+Another questionnaire is about health and symptoms and is referred to as the Outcomes and Risk Assessment.
 “The questionnaire assesses quality of life and personal cancer risk based on early childhood experiences to the present moment, including diagnosis and treatment history,” Crandon says.
 The questionnaire is completed only once with the goal to understand why patients may be at risk for particular primary brain and spine tumors.

 While the study aims to learn more about brain and spine tumors to further research, it also connects patients to doctors with experience treating brain and spine tumors.

 She adds that she encourages patients to ask questions and be candid.
 The information patients share is essential to help researchers understand risk factors and disease development.
 “We have to study the people that have these brain and spine tumors to develop solutions,” Crandon says.
-“Patient participation is the key and we are grateful for their selflessness to help future patients and treatment advances.”
+“Patient participation is the key, and we are grateful for their selflessness to help future patients and treatment advances.”